LiHongdadada/hpc_finalproject/README.md

 explicit.h5/implicit.h5 is the restart data file;

-ex_valg.sh/im_valg.sh is the subscript with valgrind to check the memory leak.
+ex_valg.sh/im_valg.sh is the subscript with valgrind to check the memory leak;

+vtk is used to visualization.